 The Papillon shares top billing with the Toy Poodle as the brightest and most trainable of the toy breeds.
 Indeed, the spirited, athletic Papillon is commonly chosen by obedience or agility trainers who want a top-notch competition dog in a very small package.

-Indoors and out, Papillons are lively and playful, yet light-footed and graceful, not likely to topple lamps.
+Indoors and out, Papillons are lively and playful, yet also light-footed and graceful – not likely to topple lamps.

 With other animals, surprisingly, the Papillon is not as submissive as you might think.
 In fact, some Papillons are possessive and bossy, especially with larger dogs.
 This can be dangerous, as the quick-moving Papillon may be viewed as prey.

-Quick-moving, I said.
-Please note that well, as Papillons move very, very fast.
-They can zip through a cracked door and be gone in an instant.
-Our petsitter calls our Papillon a "spirit", because "First she's here, then she's there, but we never actually see her move....she's just a blur!"
+Note that I said "quick-moving Papillon."
+A hallmark of this breed is how quickly they move.
+These swift little dogs can zip through a cracked door and be gone in an instant.
+Our petsitter calls our Papillon a "spirit", because "First she's here, then she's there, but we never actually see her move!"

 Along the same lines, Papillons have lightning-quick reflexes and retain sporting instincts from their spaniel heritage.
-They will stalk and pursue birds, squirrels, mice, even flying insects.
-This is not a breed to let off-leash at the park.
+They will stalk and pursue birds, squirrels, mice, lizards, even flying insects.
+This is not a breed to let off-leash at the park unless very well-trained.